Microsoft has developed many programs to help users and businesses grow. Two of those programs are OneNote and Word.

 Both programs work differently when it comes to spelling checks.
 Microsoft Word uses Microsoft Editor, which is an advanced spell-checking program.

-It can be compared with grammar assistants like Grammarly.
+It can be compared with Grammarly.
 Furthermore, it supports add-ins like Grammarly.

 OneNote makes minimal effort to find spelling issues.
 It sometimes finds one or two issues and suggests a fix, and that’s pretty much it.